 Advantages of precast concrete

 Because precast products already contain the concrete, conduits and rebar needed, they eliminate the need to purchase and prepare these materials.
 Offsite casting also removes onsite casting needs, such as cardboard forms, from the equation.
-This simplifies the construction process to reduce hassle and increase efficiency.
+This simplifies the construction process, reduces hassle and increases efficiency.

 When compared to cast-in-place concrete, the cost associated with precast concrete decreases as project scale increases.
 Large-scale projects that require repeatable concrete components, such as installing airport taxiway lighting, are great candidates for precast concrete products, as the setup and install time required to hand pour all concrete would quickly increase project cost.
 Precast concrete is truly an economy of scale, which makes it ideal for businesses and contractors of large-scale construction projects.